 Jamaica receives bonus grant under Basic Needs Trust Fund

-Managing Director of JSIF, Omar Sweeney, said that Jamaica qualified for the bonus grant last year based on the speed of execution of projects, which was second only to Grenada.
+Managing director of JSIF Omar Sweeney told JIS News that Jamaica qualified for the bonus grant last year, based on the speed of execution of projects, which was second only to Grenada.

 Sweeney said that the bonus grant was introduced due to the slow implementation by some countries under previous cycles, which saw resources being left unutilised.